Niko731973/The-Eternal-Market/README.md

 ### Example Order:
 Alice wants to purchase a widget from Bob for $25, who has listed widgets on TEM.
-Alice sends 25 DAI to the TEM contract, which are stored into a wallet only she can access.
-Alice orders a widget on Bob's listing page, and uses Bob's public key to encrypt her shipping address.
+Alice orders a widget on Bob's listing page using $25 worth of ETH.
+She then uses Bob's public key to encrypt her shipping address.
 She messages Bob this shipping information using Bob's preferred means of contact.
 Bob will not receive his ether until Alice has confirmed that she has received the widget.

 When Bob receives the order he decrypts Alices address using his private key, and ships the widget to Alice.
-When Alice receives the widget, she confirms delivery and the DAI she paid for the widget are transfered to Bob's wallet.
+When Alice receives the widget, she confirms delivery and the ETH she paid for the widget are transfered to Bob's wallet.

 Bob may post special instructions in his listing for buyers to follow.
 He may feel it is safest for buyers to pass their shipping information along via a TOR chat service, or in an encrypted email.
 Read each listing carefully to make sure your order is processed correctly!